kylielunghusen/getCleanData/README.md

 ## Notes

 The script assumes that all files are in same directory.

-Multiple scripts could have been used, but a single integrated script has been chosen for the sake of simplicity.

 Dplyr package must be installed before running the script.